Last Updated in February 2026

 AMZCHEF 8-Blade System

 Uses an innovative cross-pattern with eight cutting surfaces that create multiple vortex points.
-This design excels at drawing ingredients from the sides of the jar toward the blades, reducing the need to tamp or stop to scrape down the sides.
+This design excels at drawing ingredients from the sides of the jar toward the blades, reducing the need to tamp or stop to scrape them down.
 Particularly effective for smoothies and medium-density mixtures.

 Aeitto Hardened Steel Blades